kksgandhi/other-peoples-money/notes.md

  - Player has an increased awareness of income inequality, the differences between the costs of various projects, and the possibilities of increased program funding via taxation.
  - Player is more willing to support taxation of wealthy Americans.

+Version 1:

+ - Minimal instructions, e.g. this area represents the wealth, here are things you can spend their money on.

+Version 2:

+ - Margaret Thatcher Quote
+ - Percent remaining
+ - average American
+ - can't just take the money and throw it at our problems
+ - during the pandemic, richest made...
+ - trickle down economics?
+Something about it??
+ - money per U.S. resident...
+ - 400 people is...
+ - Investment is an odd profession, it's the only one where the barrier to entry is having money previously
+ - If U.S. land was distributed like U.S. wealth?
+ - Of 108 countries ranked, there are only 27 with a higher inequality than the U.S.
+ - U.S. is 27th of 82 in social mobility

 Technical notes
 ---------------